TheRealBenjiLi/FalcomasterBlog/source/_drafts/Falcomaster-Post-0-What-is-Falcomaster.md

 two existing projects as well, but I'd love to try my supervised learning approach, which I don't think the other two projects use.

-Two, my project works in a different niche than SmashBot and Phillip.
+Two, my project works in a different niche than the existing projects.
 SmashBot and Phillip are both interested in creating the ultimate Melee AI, taking advantage of a computer's consistent ability to do superhuman inputs.
 Falcomaster, instead, just wants to copy human behavior.

 Three, Falco is sick.
 Enough said.